microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![Caption](/app-camp/assets/new-adventure/Lab01-014-View result.png)

 ## What's next?

+Before you continue to the next lab, please stop the debugger by shutting the debug browser window or pressing the disconnect button in the Visual Studio Code toolbar.
+The next lab requires a complete, cold restart of your application.

-In the [next lab](./02-integrate-web-service.md), we'll brand the application and update it to retrieve information about Northwind Suppliers.
-We'll also replace the somewhat boring message card (a [Hero Card](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#hero-card){target="_blank"}) with a much more fun [Adaptive Card](https://adaptivecards.io/){target="_blank"}.
+In the [next lab](./02-integrate-web-service.md), you'll brand the application and update it to retrieve information about Northwind Suppliers.
+You'll also replace the somewhat boring message card (a [Hero Card](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/cards/cards-reference#hero-card){target="_blank"}) with a much more fun [Adaptive Card](https://adaptivecards.io/){target="_blank"}.

 ## Known issues